Financial Aid Resources for Undocumented Students

 • Is need-based financial aid available for undocumented students?

-• Should undocumented students use the online FAFSA?
+• Should undocumented students complete the FAFSA?

 • What should I do if my parents are undocumented and I need to complete the FAFSA?

-Scholarships For Undocumented Students.
+Scholarships for Undocumented Students.